 Waste and Improper Transfers Of Funds and Assets

 Sometimes a spouse may improperly transfer or ‘waste’ assets or funds acquired during the marriage.
 In such cases, the spouse that wasted community assets or funds should be required to reimburse the innocent spouse for such waste.
 Such wasteful or improper spending may include money spent on an illicit extramarital affair, gambling, drugs and or other improper spending or transfers.
 If such has taken place for a long period of time, such wasteful spending or transfers may be very substantial.
 In such cases, we take the necessary measures and make the additional claims to obtain additional property, extra spousal maintenance or other types of compensation for our clients.

 Valuation and Division of the Family Business

 In cases where a business is started during the marriage, a valuation of the business may be necessary.
 Even if a business was started prior to marriage, the community may have a claim to at least part of the increase in value, funds or other assets held within the company.
 If a business is doing particularly well, there may be goodwill value in the business over and above the value of the hard assets.
-Our divorce attorneys are very experienced in business valuation cases and other complex property cases.
+Our divorce attorneys in Phoenix are very experienced in business valuation cases and other complex property cases.
 In cases that we represent the spouse that runs the business, we will advocate making sure that the business is not ‘over-valued’.
 Similarly, in cases that we represent the spouse that will not be retaining the business, we take the necessary measures and make the required claims to ensure that all assets within the business are identified and that a fair valuation is obtained.